skamalj/datagenerator/Readme.md

 "#" at the start will exclude the line.

 ## Execution
-node index.js `<interval in ms between records>`

-Below command generates one record each second and writes them to port 4000 or PORT set in .env file. `nc localhost 4000` will show the generated data
+Below command generates one record each second for 1 min and writes them to port 4000 or PORT set in .env file.
+`npm start -- -i 1000 -t 1`

+`nc localhost 4000` on separate terminal will show the generated data

+See help
 ```
-node index.js 1000
+node index.js -h
 or
-npm start 1000
+npm start -- -h
 ```
 Interval can be set in .env file as well.
 Commandline input(`optional`)  will overide this value.